 You’ll find very quickly that between manufacturers there can be significant variation in a 34 C cup.
 So at home, you might want to take that bra, take some bags or baggies of rice and put them into the cup and put your T shirt on and see if that’s how you want to look.

 Final Sizer Bra Tips

-So bring that bra to me, I will look at it.
-If it’s appropriate we’ll use that in surgery; I’ll sterilize it and as I’m putting that sizer implant in, I will put the bra over your breast and make sure that your breast’s filling up that cup.
+So bring that bra to me, I will look at it and if it’s appropriate we’ll use that in surgery.
+I’ll sterilize it and, as I’m putting that sizer implant in, I will put the bra over your breast and make sure that your breast’s filling up that cup.

-I hope this has cleared up how to find a Sizer Bra.
-Again, don’t take the tags off; bring them into me, if that’s what we need to sterilize and then we’ll give them back to you after surgery.
+I hope this has cleared up how to find a sizer bra.
+Again, don’t take the tags off, bring them in to me.
+If that’s what we need we’ll sterilize them and then we’ll give them back to you after surgery.